 See you soon!

 The Portraits are taken in a relaxed and fun atmosphere to put everyone at ease.
 Please don’t worry too much about your children misbehaving – I like a bit of character!
 The first bit of advice is to relax and enjoy the experience.
-Before the sitting please have a look round your home for wall space that you think would be an ideal position for your portrait.
+Before the sitting please have a look around your home for wall space that you think would be an ideal position for your portrait.
 You will then have a good idea of colours that would suit the room better or feel black and white, or a warmer sepia tone would look good.
 It will also help when deciding on a size and style of frame.
 Can’t decide on outfits?
 Don’t worry just bring a selection and I will choose for you.

-Family Groups – We sometimes get family groups arriving with one member in a suit and tie and others in jeans and T-shirts and the two do not look good together!
-Similarly, some people in jumpers and some in T-shirts does not work.
+We sometimes get family groups arriving with one member in a suit and tie and others in jeans and T-shirts and the two do not look good together!
+Similarly, some people in jumpers and some in T-shirts do not work.
 So all decide if the portrait is going to be a formal posed shot or a more relaxed style and then dress accordingly.
 We may prefer no shoes so take this into account.
 Pastel shades or bright colours?
 Either is fine as long as everyone is on the same theme – so four people in white and then one in red would be a no.

 Ladies are especially critical of themselves so please make sure you feel really comfortable but confident in the clothes you decide on.
-If you do not like your arms, for instance, why not choose an outfit with a short sleeved cardigan or blouse.
+If you do not like your arms, for instance, why not choose an outfit with a short-sleeved cardigan or blouse?
 Keep in mind that you may be sat down for some of the poses so short skirts do not usually work.
 I am professionally trained to pose people in ways to bring out the best in everyone.
 If you are worried about any aspect of how you will appear let me know and I will give you relevant advice.
 And remember the airbrush is a wonderful invention!